pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class associators [COMMAND-OPTIONS] CLASSNAME

-      Get the associated classes for CLASSNAME.
+      Get the classes associated with a class.

-      Get the classes(or class names) that are associated with the CLASSNAME argument filtered by the --assoc-class, --result-class, --role and --result-role options and modified by the other options.
+      List the CIM classes that are associated with the specified class (CLASSNAME argument) or subclasses thereof in the specified CIM namespace (--namespace option).
+If no namespace was specified, the default namespace of the connection is used.

+      The classes to be retrieved can be filtered by the --role, --result-role, --assoc-class, and --result-class options.

+      The --include-classorigin, --no-qualifiers, and --propertylist options
+      determine which parts are included in each retrieved class.

-      Results are formatted as defined by the output format general option.
+      In the output, the classes will formatted as defined by the --output- format general option.

+      Examples:

+        pywbemcli -n myconn class associators CIM_Foo -n interop

     Options:
       -a, --assoc-class <class name>  Filter by the association class name